MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-boot-scheduling/README.md

 trailMetrics:
   scheduling:
     endMode: <How to end task trails, one of [IMMEDIATE, IMMEDIATE_ON_SUCCESS, IMMEDIATE_ON_FAILURE, DELAYED], IMMEDIATE by default>
-    dispatchBegin: <Dispatch a metric when a task begins, false by default>
+    dispatchBegin: <Dispatch a measurement when a task begins, false by default>
-    dispatchEnd: <Dispatch a metric when a task ends, false by default>
+    dispatchEnd: <Dispatch a measurement when a task ends, false by default>
 ```

 ## Metrics dispatched